 The Apartment is a 1960 American comedy-drama film produced and directed by Billy Wilder, which stars Jack Lemmon, Shirley MacLaine, and Fred MacMurray.
 It was Wilder's next movie after Some Like It Hot and, like its predecessor, a commercial and critical success, grossing $25 million at the box office.
 The film was nominated for ten Academy Awards, and won five, including Best Picture.
 The film was the basis of the 1968 Broadway musical Promises, Promises, with book by Neil Simon, music by Burt Bacharach, and lyrics by Hal David. ...more on Wikipedia

 Catch Me If You Can is a 2002 American biographical crime drama film based on the life of Frank Abagnale, who, before his 19th birthday, successfully performed cons worth millions of dollars by posing as a Pan American World Airways pilot, a Georgia doctor, and a Louisiana parish prosecutor.
-His primary crime was check fraud; he became so experienced that the FBI eventually turned to him to help in catching other check forgers.
-The film was directed by Steven Spielberg and stars Leonardo DiCaprio and Tom Hanks, with Christopher Walken, Martin Sheen, and Nathalie Baye in supporting roles.
-Development for the film started in 1980 but did not progress until 1997 when the film rights to ...more on Wikipedia
+He became so experienced that the FBI eventually turned to him to help in catching other check forgers.
+The film was directed by Steven Spielberg and stars Leonardo DiCaprio and Tom Hanks, with Christopher Walken, Martin Sheen, and Nathalie Baye in supporting roles. ...more on Wikipedia

 How to Succeed in Business Without Really Trying is a 1967 musical comedy film based on the 1961 stage musical of the same name, which in turn was based on Shepherd Mead's book.
 The film was produced by United Artists and directed by David Swift, with original staging by Bob Fosse.
 The cast includes Robert Morse and Rudy Vallee, Michele Lee, Anthony Teague, Tucker Smith, and Maureen Arthur.
 The film marks the debut of Lee, who later appeared in the popular 1980s television series Knots Landing. ...more on Wikipedia